How to Monitor Storage Performance with a Single Application

 Clicking on the red circle, I am pulled to the application page itself.
 Once again, I’m drawn to another shaded box with another red circle.
 There’s a problem with the LUN which supports SSRS:

 I’m also advised as to other potential issues, in this case due to the IO size.
-It took me seconds to get to this information.
+It took me seconds to get to this root cause information.
 Drilling through to locate the performance issue is fast and responsive – just what I need in a monitoring solution.

 Predictive Risk Built-In

-One of the things I like about Storage Resource Monitor is its ability to give predictions about which storage devices will have capacity and performance problems in the future.
+One of the things I like about Storage Resource Monitor is its ability to give predictions about which storage devices across your storage infrastructure will have capacity and performance problems in the future.
 I hate being in fire-fighting mode, where I’m always having to jump from one problem to another.
 I’d rather get ahead and increase capacity, whether its storage size or performance, prior to their being a problem.
 Problems mean angry users.
 Angry users could result in a negative career altering event (bad performance review or worse, being fired).
 Therefore, I like that potential capacity and performance issues are flagged based on trending data.
 Storage Resource Monitor not only tells me it anticipates a problem, but it tells me when it expects the problem to show up.
 Therefore, I can budget and plan accordingly.

 It does report well on current performance issues, too.
 Here’s a drill down of one particular problem child, Virtual Pool.
 Even if we’re looking at it from a performance problem, we can still see capacity issues.